karthikeyakannaiah/buildyourcareer/README.md

   Also worked on Workspace features and worked on givings final repairs and add-ons to the Project
        and finally hosted the site using Firebase.

-  about **"Progressive Work Division"** :

-   This is where all the implementation of skills will be done
-          Like: Projects, minor Projects, Research and Development Activities etc..,

-   Independent Work flow with individuality among projects.

   ![achiever](achiever.png)